top of page

 Performance and Installation Images:

-2016 inFORMATION: An exhibition and series of live events exploring varied perspectives in Black Culture featuring Black Radical Imagination screening, Baltimore Boom Bap Society and Ada Pinkston live performance with Ancestral Duo and Amorous Ebony. *Co-curated with Director of Galleries, Elizabeth Kauffman
+inFORMATION: Perspectives in Black Culture featuring Black Radical Imagination screening, Baltimore Boom Bap Society, Ada Pinkston live performance with Ancestral Duo and Amorous Ebony. *Co-curated with Elizabeth Kauffman

 Exhibition Guide: